ouvroir/icofom2021/src/publications/icofom2021-leandro-guedes.md

 the objects (and subjects) between these two museums, and also in their scientific methodology.
-For Edgardo Lander (2005), the museums were configured as power instances, part of the Eurocentric political project for the colonization of the "other", resulting in racialized knowledge production and generic and stereotyped representations of indigenous people in museums.
+For Edgardo Lander (2005), the museums were configured as power instances, part of the Eurocentric political project for the colonization of the “other”, resulting in racialized knowledge production and generic and stereotyped representations of indigenous people in museums.
 Stuart Hall (2007) reminds us that stereotyping is an evident sign of symbolic violence and occurs where inequalities in power